exercism/python/exercises/concept/black-jack/.docs/instructions.md

 Define the `value_of_ace(<card_one>, <card_two>)` function with parameters `card_one` and `card_two`, which are a pair of cards already in the hand _before_ getting an ace card.
 Your function will have to decide if the upcoming ace will get a value of 1 or a value of 11, and return that value.
 Remember: the value of the hand with the ace needs to be as high as possible _without_ going over 21.
+Hint: if we already have an ace in hand then it's value would be 11.

 ```python
 >>> value_of_ace('6', `K`)